saraanbih/Linear-Algebra-Project/README.md

 ---

 ## **How to Use**

-1. **Launch the Application**: Start the executable file.
+1. **Launch the Application**:
+   - Start the executable file to open the application.

-2. **Select a Method**:
+2. **Select a Solving Method**:
-   - Choose between Gauss-Jordan and Gaussian Elimination.
+   - Choose between **Gauss-Jordan** or **Gaussian Elimination** for solving the linear system.

 3. **Input Data**:
+   - Decide how you want to provide the data:
+     - **Enter equations directly**.
-   - Choose to either enter equations directly or specify the matrix dimensions and elements.
+     - **Specify matrix dimensions and elements**.

+4. **Input Equations**:
+   - Enter the equations in the format of linear expressions.
+For example:
+     - `x + y = 4`
+     - `2x - 5y = 9`

+5. **Input Matrix**:
+   - Provide the number of rows and columns (must be greater than 2).
+   - The application will automatically generate a matrix grid for you to input the elements.

-4. **View Solution**: The application displays the calculated solution.
+6. **View the Solution**:
+   - Once the data is submitted, the application will calculate and display the solution on the screen.

-5. **Save as PDF**: Export the solution as a PDF file for documentation.
+7. **Save as PDF**:
+   - Export the solution to a PDF file for easy sharing and future reference.

 ---

 ## **Planned Features**
 In future updates, we plan to introduce: